ankit-rathi/Designing-Decision-Systems/chapters/10_Decision_Design.md

 ---

-## Example Section — Automated Fraud Detection in Digital Payments
+## Example — Automated Fraud Detection in Digital Payments

 Consider how a digital payment platform uses predictive intelligence to detect fraudulent transactions.